Stencyl/stencylpedia/chapter-5/lists.md

 In general, lists can be a good option any time you want to keep track of lots of information.

-> **Aside:** Internally Stencyl uses lists to keep track of created actors, what points in a collision actually collided, and so on.
-If you've used any block that begins with "for each" you've actually used a list already!
+> **Aside:** Internally, Stencyl uses lists to keep track of created actors, what points in a collision actually collided, and so on.
+If you've used any block that begins with "for each", you've actually used a list already!

  <br/>

  > **For Programmers:** Lists are mutable lists.
-They are equivalent ArrayLists, Vectors, NSMutableArray or whatever you like to call them.
+They are equivalent to ArrayLists, Vectors, NSMutableArray or whatever you like to call them.

 ## List Structure